JimmyKenMerchant/jimmy-codeviewer/README.txt

 c. '[spansearch_all id="text" background-color="blue"]Some String[/spansearch_all]':
 Searches the string "Some String" on all lines of id "text" which named in 'codeview' series then changes "Some String" background-color to blue.

 To search for some special chars, you may need escape chars.
-WordPress shortcodes specially hate raw ">" and "<", even in the enclosed content, otherwise shortcodes will be broken.
+WordPress shortcodes specially hate raw ">" and "<", even in the enclosed content (between a shorcode and its slashed shorcode), otherwise shortcodes will be broken.
 Shortcode values should not contain [, ], ", ', <, >.
-Plus, in the enclosed content, ', ", & will be html entities because of safety. e.g. use "\x3E" for ">", less-than and "\x3C""<", greater-than.
+Plus, in the enclosed content, ', ", & will be html entities because of safety, e.g., use "\x3E" for ">", less-than and "\x3C" for "<", greater-than.

 To put spaces in attribute values, use quotes. spaces in unquoted values will be broken.

-'spansearch' series have these parameters below.
+'spansearch' series have these attributes below.

 1. 'id' // table's id
 2. 'color' // fontcolor of target string